xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 ![Vertices](images/walkcoordzoom.gif?raw=true)

-You can see that we always walk 107/2 cm in opposite direction of the new "x" direction (from the lamp to the corner) and 5/2 cm in the new "y" direction.
+You can see that we always walk 107/2 cm in the opposite direction of the new "x" direction (from the lamp to the corner) and 5/2 cm in the new "y" direction.
 It does not matter which direction we start.
 We always arrive at the fly position.

 So there you have it!
 This is the new position of the fly in this new "coordinate system": (-107/2, -5/2).
+We call this transformation: "basis change".
+"Basis" here is the set of directions that we use to "walk".

 So let recap and understand the concept of "space" here.

 The fly, when we take the corner as the "reference point" is at (244, 249).
-When the change the reference point to the lamp and measure the distance in another direction the fly position is (-107/2, -5/2).
+When the change the reference point to the lamp and measure the distance in another direction, the fly position is (-107/2, -5/2).

-The question is?
-Has the fly moved?
+The question is... has the fly moved?
 No!
 This is NOT what we did here.
 The fly is immovable.
-We just change how we measure its position.
-In the fist case we can say that the fly is at (244,249) at the "corner space".
-And can also say that is at (-107/2, -5/2) at the "lamp space".
+We just changed how we measure its position.
+In the first case, we can say that the fly is at (244,249) at the "corner space".
+And we can also say that it is at (-107/2, -5/2) at the "lamp space".

-You can almost ways replace here with "from the lamp point of view".
+You can almost ways replace "lamp space" here with "from the lamp point of view".

 How is this applied in 3D development?
 Everywhere!

-When you specify a cube, for example, all the pints are in "cube-center space".
-But if we want the render two cubes, one on top of the other, we need to put on cube centered at (0,0,0) and the other at (0,1,0) for example.
+When you specify a cube, for example, all the points are in "cube-center space".
+But if we want the render two cubes, one on top of the other, we need to put our first cube centred at (0,0,0) and the other at (0,1,0) for example.

 Something like: